racket/rhombus/design/class/class.md

 It would be nice to support implementing different interfaces that use the same name for a method without forcing the method implementations to be the same.
-That goal seems to fundamentaly conflict with dynamic `.`; it might make sense to compromise on dynamic `.`, or it might be better to just live with a prohibiton against same-named method in superinterfaces.
+That goal seems to fundamentally conflict with dynamic `.`; it might make sense to compromise on dynamic `.`, or it might be better to just live with a prohibition against same-named method in superinterfaces.

 Although an abstract method can be written with arguments and annotations, only the result annotation has any effect and is propagated to overrides.
-More generally, there's no support for checking that a method override takes arguments consistent with the overidden declaration.
+More generally, there's no support for checking that a method override takes arguments consistent with the overriden declaration.
 It's not clear how argument checking would work.
 Result checking, meanwhile, justifies static information about the result of a method.